 In the course of its business, the Company is exposed primarily to fluctuations in foreign currency exchange rates, interest rates, equity prices, liquidity and credit risk, which may adversely impact the fair value of its financial instruments.
 The Company has a risk management policy which not only covers the foreign exchange risks but also other risks associated with the financial assets and liabilities such as interest rate risks and credit risks.
 The risk management policy is approved by the Board of Directors.
 The risk management framework aims to:

-- (i) create a stable business planning environment by reducing the impact of currency and interest rate fluctuations on the Company's business plan. - (ii) achieve greater predictability to earnings by determining the financial value of the expected earnings in advance.
+(i) create a stable business planning environment by reducing the impact of currency and interest rate fluctuations on the Company's business plan.